-AlNiCo exhibits quasicrystalline phases over a range of compositions and temperatures[1].
-Of special interest is the Ni-rich quasicrystalline phase around the composition $Al{72}Ni{20}Co_8$.
+AlNiCo exhibits quasicrystalline phases over a range of compositions and temperatures.
+Of special interest is the Ni-rich quasicrystalline phase around the composition $AI{72}Ni{20}Co_8$ .
 This is a decagonal phase with a period of 4.08 Å along the periodic axis, making it a simple phase relative to other members of the Al-Ni-Co family.
-Additionally, it appears to be most perfect structurally, even though it is stable only at high temperatures around T=1000-1200K.
-Its structure has been extensively studied experimentally by X-ray diffraction[2, 3] and electron microscopy[4, 5].
-Finally, since qualitatively accurate pair potentials are available[6], structural predictions can be made based on total energy considerations[7, 8].
+Additionally, it appears to be most perfect structurally, even though it is stable only at high temperatures around T = 1000-1200 K. Its structure has been extensively studied experimentally by x-ray diffraction and electron microscopy.
+Finally, since qualitatively accurate pair potentials are available, structural predictions can be made based on total energy considerations.

-An idealized deterministic structure for this phase has been proposed by studying the total energy[7].
-This prediction employed a multi-scale simulation method, in which small system sizes were simulated starting with very limited experimental input, then rules discovered through the small scale simulations were imposed to accelerate simulations of larger-scale models.
+An idealized deterministic structure for this phase has been proposed by studying the total energy.
+This prediction employed a multiscale simulation method, in which small system sizes were simulated starting with very limited experimental input, then rules discovered through the small scale simulations were imposed to accelerate simulations of larger-scale models.
 Although efficient, this approach leaves open the question of how strongly the final model was biased by the chosen method.
 Additionally, the Monte Carlo simulations were used for simulated annealing, attempting to identify low-energy structures, leaving open the question of a suitable description of the equilibrium quasicrystal structure at high temperatures.

 We adopt a different approach here, starting from slightly different experimental input and working directly at the relevant high temperatures.
-The experimental input we need is: (1) the density [2], composition and temperature at which the phase exists; (2) the hyperspace positions of atomic surfaces (these are simply the positions for a Penrose tiling, with AS1 at $\nu = \pm 1$ and AS2 at $\nu = \pm 2$); (3) the fact that the quasicrystal is layered, with space group $10_5/mmc$, and its lattice constants (we take $a_q = 6.427$ Å, c = 4.08 Å).
+The experimental input we need is (1) the density, composition and temperature at which the phase exists; (2) the hyperspace positions of atomic surfaces (these are simply the positions for a Penrose tiling, with AS1 at $\nu = \pm 1$ and AS2 at $\nu = \pm 2$ ; see Fig. 1); (3) the fact that the quasicrystal is layered, with space group $10_5/mmc$ , and its lattice constants (we take $a_q = 6.427$ Å, and c = 4.08 Å).
 The chief unknowns to be determined are the sizes, shapes and chemical occupancies of the atomic surfaces.

-As in the prior study [7], we employ Monte Carlo simulation using the same electronic-structure derived pair potentials^[6].
+As in the prior study, we employ Monte Carlo simulation using the same electronic-structure derived pair potentials.
 Also, like the prior study, we employ a discrete list of allowed atomic positions.
 However, the prior study used sparse decorations of fundamental tiles, where the configurational freedom arose largely from flipping of the decorated tiles.
 Here we employ a fixed site list based on a rich decoration of fixed tiles.
 For a given tiling the density of allowed sites in our new simulation is much greater than the actual atomic density.
-The resulting atomic surface (see Fig. 1) corresponds to that of a penrose tiling with tile edge length $a_a/\tau^3 = 1.52$ Å (plus a few additional sites such as inside some fat rhombi).
-These atomic surfaces include within them the atomic surfaces previously proposed on the basis of total energy calculations [7], and analysis of experimental data [2, 3].
+The resulting atomic surface (see Fig. 1) corresponds to that of a penrose tiling with tile edge length $a_a/\tau^3$ =1.52 Å (plus a few additional sites such as inside some fat rhombi).
+These atomic surfaces include within them the atomic surfaces previously proposed on the basis of total energy calculations, and analysis of experimental data.
 This larger atomic surface avoids any bias towards a particular structure solution.

 The following section of this paper describes the site list and other simulation details more precisely.
-After that, in section III we present our site occupancy both in real space and on the atomic surfaces.
-Our atomic surface occupancies are represented using Fourier-Bessel series, an innovation that allows us to isolate the five-fold symmetric component and filter sampling noise.
+After that, in Sec.
+III we present our site occupancy both in real space and on the atomic surfaces.
+Our atomic surface occupancies are represented using Fourier-Bessel series, an innovation that allows us to isolate the fivefold symmetric component and filter sampling noise.
 We believe such a representation could prove fruitful in crystallographic structure determination as well.
-Indeed, previous workers [9, 10] have moved beyond the polygonal atomic
+Indeed, previous workers have moved beyond the polygonal atomic surface structure approximation, though they have not reached the degree of generality that we apply here.